kimoochi/l2-it-solutions/README.md

-# NexCore IT Solutions Website
+# L2 IT Solutions Website

 Professional website for an IT solutions company based in the Philippines, built with Next.js 14, Tailwind CSS (v4), Framer Motion, and Anthropic Claude AI.